dattesh2507/Amazon-Fine-Food-Review-Analysis/README.md

 The support vector machine works by finding an optimal separation line called a ‘hyperplane’ to accurately separate 2 or more different classes in a classification problem.
 The goal is to find the optimal hyperplane separation through training the linearly separable data with the SVM algorithm.

-To Know detailed information about Support Vector Machines and implementation  please visit my [Scikit-learn web](https://scikit-learn.org/stable/modules/svm.html)
+To Know detailed information about Support Vector Machines and implementation  please visit [Scikit-learn web](https://scikit-learn.org/stable/modules/svm.html)